mlnc21/PowerApps-SVG-Merge-Modul/README.md

 # PowerApps-SVG-Merge-Modul

-`EN`
-Merge multiple images seamlessly in PowerApps without the need for any complex coding or external components.
-With the easy-to-use 🎨 Over Layer Settings, you can easily adjust the order of any layers, while the ✍️ Over Text Settings lets you add and position text over the arrows with or without a bounding box.
+Merge multiple images seamlessly in PowerApps without the need for complex coding or external components.
+With the easy-to-use 🎨 Over Layer Settings, you can easily adjust the order of layers, while the ✍️ Over Text Settings allow you to add and position text over the arrows with or without a bounding box.
 The result is a high-quality 🌟*.SVG image that you can download.

-`DE`
-Fügen Sie Bilder in PowerApps nahtlos zusammen, ohne auf komplexe Codierung oder externe Komponenten angewiesen zu sein.
-Mit den einfachen 🎨 Over-Layer-Einstellungen können Sie die Reihenfolge der Ebenen anpassen, während Sie mit den ✍️ Over-Text-Einstellungen Texte mit und ohne Begrenzungsrahmen hinzufügen und die Position der Texte über die Pfeile ändern können.
-Das Ergebnis wird in einer hochwertigen 🌟*.SVG-Datei generiert, die Sie herunterladen können.

-**Erhöhte Flexibilität durch "FileContent" und "SVG Raw" im Konvertierungsprozess**
+**Increased flexibility with "FileContent" and "SVG Raw" in the conversion process**

-Die Verwendung von "FileContent" und "SVG Raw" in unserem Konvertierungstool bietet eine erhöhte Flexibilität und ermöglicht es uns, SVG-Dateien nahtlos in andere Formate umzuwandeln und sie vielseitig für verschiedene Zwecke einzusetzen.
-Diese Funktionen eröffnen uns eine Vielzahl von Möglichkeiten, um unsere SVG-Dateien effektiv zu verarbeiten und sie optimal in unseren Projekten zu nutzen.
+Using "FileContent" and "SVG Raw" in our conversion tool provides increased flexibility, allowing us to seamlessly convert SVG files into other formats and use them for various purposes.
+These features open up a wide range of possibilities for effectively processing our SVG files and utilizing them optimally in our projects.

-**"SVG Raw" - Unveränderter SVG-Code**
+**"SVG Raw" - Unmodified SVG code**

-"SVG Raw" enthält den unkonvertierten, unveränderten SVG-Code.
-Mit dieser Funktion haben wir direkten Zugriff auf den ursprünglichen Inhalt unserer SVG-Datei.
-Dadurch können wir die SVG-Datei bei Bedarf direkt und ohne Veränderungen verwenden. 📄🔍
+"SVG Raw" contains the unconverted, unmodified SVG code.
+With this feature, we have direct access to the original content of our SVG file, allowing us to use the SVG file directly and without any modifications when needed. 📄🔍

-**"FileContent" - Data URI-Struktur**
+**"FileContent" - Data URI structure**

-Die Struktur eines Data URI besteht aus dem Schema "data:", gefolgt von einem Medientyp (z.
-B. "text/plain" für Text oder "image/svg+xml" für SVG-Bilder), einem optionalen Zeichensatz und den eigentlichen Daten, die codiert und in Base64 umgewandelt werden.
+The structure of a Data URI consists of the schema "data:", followed by a media type (e.g., "text/plain" for text or "image/svg+xml" for SVG images), an optional character set, and the actual data, which is encoded and converted to Base64.

 ## Image Generator Properties